curi/websites/_posts/2019-10-30-elliot-temple.md

 ### <a href="https://criticalfallibilism.com">Critical Fallibilism</a>

 My best philosophy articles from 2021 or later.
-There's also an associated [Critical Fallibilism YouTube Channel](https://www.youtube.com/channel/UCboFQkqYkUW9Rdnvjbwyepg) and a [Critical Fallibilism discussion forum](https://discuss.criticalfallibilism.com).
+And there's a [Critical Fallibilism YouTube Channel](https://www.youtube.com/channel/UCboFQkqYkUW9Rdnvjbwyepg) and a [Critical Fallibilism discussion forum](https://discuss.criticalfallibilism.com).

 ### <a href="https://fallibleideas.com">Fallible Ideas</a>